How often do you wake up in the depths of the night? Do you roll over and soon fall asleep again, or does your busy mind

 There are several reasons why you may need to wake up to use the toilet, such as:

 - Overactive bladder or bladder prolapse.

 If you struggle to control your bladder at night or during the day, it might be worth asking your doctor to check for an underlying condition.
 It might also help to stop drinking liquids in the two to three hours before bed.

 Alcohol can trigger wakings for several reasons:

 - Alcohol withdrawal can wake you up, particularly if you drink heavily on a regular basis.

-- The excessive liquid can lead to the need to run to the toilet.
+- Excessive liquid can lead to the need to run to the bathroom.

-If this is an issue for you, have a read of my tips for reducing bedroom noise.
+If this is an issue for you, you might find it useful to read my other tips for reducing bedroom noise.